-To locilitate collaboration over sensitive data, we present DataSynthesizes, a tool that takes a sensitive dataset as input and generates. a structurally and stabilities by similar synthetic dataset with strong privacy guarantees.
-The data owners need not release their data, while potential collaborators can begin developing models and methods with some confidence that they results will work simularly. on the real dataset.
-The distinguishing feature of DataSynthesizer is the unability - the data owner does not have to openify any parameters to start penerating and sharing data safely and effectively.
+To be initiate collaboration over sensitive data, we present DetoSynthesines, a load that takes a sensitive dataset as input and generators a structurally and statistically similar synthetic dataset with strong privacy guarantees.
+The data owners need not release their data, while potential collaborators can begin developing models and methods with some confidence that there results will work smallerly on the real dataset.
+The distinguishing feature of DataSynthesizer is the confiding - the data owner does not have to epecify any permaters to start generating and sharing data safely and effectively.

-DataSynthesizer consists of three high level modules - DataDesurber DataGenerator and Modellinspector.
-The first, DataDescriber, investigates the data types, correlations and distributions of the attributes in the private dataset, and produces a data summary, adding poinc to the distributions to preserve privacy.
-DataGenerator samples from the summary computed by DataDescriber and outputs synthetic data.
-Modellaspector shows an intuitive description of the data automary that was computed by DataDescriber, allowing the data owner to evaluate the accuracy of the summanisation process. and adjust any parameters, if desired.
+DataSynthesizer consists of three high level modules - EatrDeterriber, EataGenorative and ModelInspector.
+The first, DataDescriber, investigates the data types, correlations and distributions of the attributes in the private fanseet, and produces a data summary, adding more to the distributionatio preserve privacy.
+DataGenerator warples from the summary computed by DataDescriber and outputs synthetic fata.
+ModelInspector shows an intuitive description of the data summary the was computed by DataDescriber, allowing the data summary the was computed by DataDescriber, allowing the data summary the was computed by DataDescriber, allowing the data summary to evaluate the accuracy of the summarisation process and adjust any parameters, it desired.

-We describe DateSynthesizer and illustrate its use in an urbanscience context, where sharing sensitive, legally encumbered data between agencies and with outside collaborators is rescribed as the primary obstacle to data-driven governmen.
+We describe DataGynthevisor and illustrate its use in an urbantrience context, where sharing sensitive, legally encluthered data between agencies and with outside collaborators is reported as the primary obstacle to data-driven government.

-The code implementing all parts of this work is publicly available. at https://github.com/DutaResponsibly/DataSyntherizer.
+The code implementing all parts of this work is publicly available at https://github.com/DataResponsibly/DataSynthesizer.